Editing digitized home movies on a vintage film projector.

 Before you open any editing software, take some time to simply watch your newly digitized home movies.
 This helps you refamiliarize yourself with the footage and start spotting the moments that make you smile, laugh, or tear up.
 As you watch, jot down notes on the highlights you want to include.
 Once you have a feel for your content, it’s a great idea to rename your files.
 A clear labeling system will save you so much time later.
 Try a simple format like YearMonthDay_EventName, for example, 19951225_ChristmasMorning.
 This method, recommended by Forbes, makes it easy to find and sort your videos chronologically.

-Find the Right Editing Software
+What's the Right Editing Software for You?

 You don’t need expensive, professional software to edit home movies.
 In fact, your computer probably already has a free, user-friendly program installed, like iMovie for Mac or Video Editor for Windows.
 These are perfect for beginners and have all the basic tools you’ll need.
 If you want to try something with a few more features without a price tag, consider a program like Lightworks.
 Its free version includes professional-grade editing tools that are surprisingly intuitive.
 The best software for you is the one that feels comfortable and doesn’t get in the way of your creativity.
 Start simple, and you can always explore more advanced options later.